Laccognathus: Description

-Species of Laccognathus were characterized by the presence of three large pits (fossae) on the external surface of the lower jaw which may have had sensory functions.
+Species of Laccognathus were characterized by the presence of three large pits (fossae) on the external surface of the lower jaw, which may have had sensory functions.
 It is the origin of the genus name, from Greek λάκκος ('pit') and γνάθος ('jaw').
 Laccognathus grew to approximately 1–2 m in length.
 They had very short dorsoventrally flattened heads, less than one-fifth the length of the body.
 Like other sarcopterygians, their fins arise from pairs of fleshy lobes.

 The skeleton of Laccognathus was structured such that large areas of the skin were stretched out over solid plates of bone.
 This bone was composed of particularly dense fibers—so dense that cutaneous respiration (exchange of oxygen through the skin) was not a likely trait exhibited by Laccognathus.
 Rather, the dense ossifications may have served to retain water inside the body as Laccognathus traveled on land between bodies of water.

 Taxonomy

 Laccognathus are classified under the family Holoptychiidae in the extinct order Porolepiformes.
 They are not direct ancestors of tetrapods like the clade Tetrapodomorpha, but instead belong to the clade Dipnomorpha.
-Their closest living relatives are the members of the subclass Dipnoi (lungfishes).
+Their closest living relatives are the members of the subclass Dipnoi (lungfish).